 The International Foundation Diploma fully prepares international students for undergraduate courses at Oxford Brookes University.
 It provides a bridge between school study in your home country and undergraduate study at a UK university.

 Choose this course if you have fewer than 13 years of schooling and want to enter an undergraduate course.
 This diploma leads to courses in subjects such as business and management, computing, English language and communication, film studies, hospitality and tourism, international relations, law, life sciences, politics, social sciences and education.

 See our full range of international foundation courses suitable for students with a range of IELTS levels.
-These include our integrated four-year degrees that combine your foundation and undergraduate degree, and our standalone foundation course for native or near-native speakers.
+These include our integrated four-year degrees that combine your foundation and undergraduate degree.

 Teaching learning and assessment

 The International Foundation Diploma trains you to become an independent learner and fully prepares you for university study.
 You will experience all the teaching and learning methods used in British universities, such as lectures, seminars and tutorials.
 You will develop your listening and note-taking skills and learn how to take part in seminars.
 You will also develop your own ideas through group discussions and class presentations.

 You will be taught by highly qualified academic staff.
 They are specialists in English for Academic Purposes (EAP) who have many years of teaching experience in the UK and overseas.

 You will gain practice and training in the different kinds of assessment that are common in higher education, for instance essays, reports, individual and group presentations, learning journals, project work and examinations.

 There will be a maximum of 18 students in a class in your compulsory modules.
 Your subject specialisation modules may be larger.

 You will have 18 class hours in semester 1 and 15 class hours in semester 2 per week.
 Classes are held Monday to Friday (except Bank Holidays), usually between 9am and 4pm.
 Some subject modules may be between 5pm and 8pm.